 The Supreme and District Courts Benchbook provides model directions for the judges conducting criminal trials, specifically designed to apply the Criminal Code, which in significant respects differs from the common law applied in some other states.
 It is a work of collegiate endeavour.
-During the year under report, Judge Shanahan, Judge Dick SC, Judge Rafter SC and Judge Martin SC were its District Court members.
+During the year under report, Judge Shanahan AM, Judge Rafter SC and Judge Moynihan QC contributed on behalf of the District Court.
 The committee works over extended periods updating and adding to this essential and important work.